cell phone reviews, info, news, community, and deals

 (Preferred Roaming List)

-The PRL is a list of information that resides in the memory of a digital phone.
-It lists the frequency bands the phone can use in various parts of the country.
-(The smaller bands within Cellular or PCS, technically called blocks.)
+The PRL is a list of information that resides in the memory of some kinds of digital phones.
+It lists the radio frequencies the phone can use in various geographic areas.

 The part of the list for each area is ordered by the bands the phone should try to use first.
 Therefore it's a kind of priority list for which towers the phone should use.

-Since a PRL tells the phone "where" to search for a signal, as carrier networks change over time, an updated PRL may be required for a phone to "see" all of the coverage that it should.
+Since a PRL tells the phone "where" to search for a signal, as carrier networks change over time, an updated PRL may be required for a phone to "see" all of the coverage that it should, both with the home network and for roaming.

 Still confused?
 Spot a mistake?
 Give us your feedback on this definition.